BeryJu/pyazo/docs/configuration.md

 ## Auto Claim

 Auto Claim automatically claims uploads to the first visitor that is logged in.
-Enable by add thing:
+This means, that the image can only be seen by the user the image was claimed by, and superusers.
+Enable by adding:

 ```
 PYAZO_AUTO_CLAIM_ENABLED=true